 Using your blinkers is one of the easiest things you'll do all day, yet the roads are full of drivers who simply can't be bothered.
 Failing to use your blinker isn't just lazy, it's also dangerous.

-In 2012, the Society of Automotive Engineers collected data that indicated the failed use of blinkers resulted in approximately 2 million accidents.
+collected data that indicated the failed use of blinkers resulted in approximately 2 million accidents.

 The next time you get into your car, commit yourself to using your blinker every single time you're going to turn, pass a slower moving vehicle, or change lanes.
 Within a couple of days, you'll have created enough muscle memory that you'll no longer consciously notice you're hitting the little lever.
 Best of all you'll be a less irritating and significantly safer driver.